 Did you know the phrase ‘long in the tooth’ actually originates from horses?
 This is because their teeth continue to grow throughout their lifetime; their gums recede as they get older which gives them the appearance of longer teeth.
 This needs to happen because mastication (chewing) of fibre causes a lot of wear on teeth and horses should spend a long time eating – 16-18 hours every day.

 When horses are stabled hay and haylage are often their main fibre source.
-The long length of these forages can sometimes cause a veteran horse problems as their teeth become less efficient – they can spend hours chewing only to create balls of forage that they then drop (quid).
-Diastemas are not exclusive to old horses but are more common and this describes larger gaps forming between teeth where partially chewed food can get stuck and cause infection – eventually the tooth can become so diseased it falls out.
-Equally if too much partially chewed food passes further into the digestive system the risk of impaction colic increases significantly.
+The long length of these forages can sometimes cause a veteran horse problems, as their teeth become less efficient – they can spend hours chewing only to create balls of forage that they then drop (quid).
+This prevents them from receiving sufficient nutrition from the ration

 These results indicate why it is common to see considerable weight loss in veteran horses – especially over winter when hay is their primary fibre source.
 The study also illustrates how easy it is to provide an alternative fibre source for these horses and ponies.
-With soaked products showing the least difference between good and poor dentition, these feeds make ideal partial or complete hay replacers for those with poor teeth.
+With soaked products showing the least difference between good and poor dentition, these feeds make ideal partial or complete hay replacers for horses with very poor teeth.

 The fibre particles in soaked products tend to be ground much smaller which makes them easier to chew and aids digestibility.
-If a horse can manage some short chop fibre then it would be beneficial to feed these products alongside the soaked feeds to help increase chew time.
+If a horse can manage some short chop fibre, then it would be beneficial to feed these products alongside the soaked feeds to help increase chew time.
 Dengie Hi-Fi Senior is the ideal chopped fibre to add to Alfa-Beet.

-Partial or Full Hay Replacers
+Partial or Full Hay Replacer For Horses

-Dengie’s comprehensive range of fibre feeds, both short chopped and soaked are all sympathetic to the horse’s digestive system and several of the products can also be used as partial or full hay replacers.
+Dengie’s comprehensive range of fibre feeds, both short chopped and soaked, are all sympathetic to the horse’s digestive system and several of the products can also be used as partial or full hay replacers.